raspberrypilearning/gpio-music-box/en/step_2.md

 Using the same method as before, create a new directory called `samples` inside your `gpio-music-box` directory.
 --- /task ---

 There are lots of sample sounds stored in `/usr/share/sonic-pi/samples`.
-These all need to copied into `gpio-music-box/samples` directory.
+These all need to be copied into `gpio-music-box/samples` directory.

 --- task ---
 Open a terminal window by clicking on the icon in the top left corner of your screen.